 - an apprenticeship

 - graduate trainee scheme

-Employers will often expect you to have a foundation degree, higher national diploma or degree in:
+Employers will often expect you to have a foundation degree, higher national diploma, degree or postgraduate qualification in:

 - graphic design

 - fine art

 You'll usually need:

 - 1 or 2 A levels, or equivalent, for a foundation degree or higher national diploma

 - 2 to 3 A levels, or equivalent, for a degree

 You could do a junior advertising creative, advanced apprenticeship which would give you some of the skills and knowledge for this role.
 With experience you could work your way up to art director level.